leighsalv/Ottergram-II/README.md

 ### Run In Terminal

-cd/`directory-of-ottergram`/Ottergram-II-master

-> change directory-of-ottergram to the directory in which you downloaded the repo
+`cd/directory-of-ottergram/Ottergram-II-master` _change directory-of-ottergram to the directory in which you downloaded the repo_

 `browser-sync start --server --browser "Google Chrome" --files "*.html, stylesheets/*.css, scripts/*.js"` to view Ottergram on browser.

-### Demo
+## Demo

 ![alt text](img/ottergramDemo.gif)